bevyengine/bevy/_release-content/release-notes/chain_weak.md

 );
 ```

-When two weakly-ordered systems actually conflict on their data access, the
+When two weakly-ordered systems actually conflict on their data access, a normal
-executor already prevents them from running at the same time, so the start-to-start
-ordering makes the earlier one win: the later system waits until the earlier one
+ordering is kept between them, so the earlier one still runs first.
+Two
+systems that conflict only through a non-conflicting system between them in the chain
+stay ordered as well.
+Non-conflicting systems, however, are left free to run in any
-finishes.
-Non-conflicting systems, however, get to overlap for increased parallelism!
+order and overlap for increased parallelism!

+Two kinds of system are treated as always conflicting, so their ordering is always
-Two cases keep their regular finish-to-start ordering: an earlier system that
-produces deferred effects such as `Commands` (so the later system observes them,
+kept: an earlier system that produces deferred effects such as `Commands` (so the
-with an `ApplyDeferred` sync point inserted as usual), and exclusive systems (which
+later system observes them, with an `ApplyDeferred` sync point inserted as usual), and
-cannot overlap anything regardless).
+exclusive systems (which cannot overlap anything regardless).

 Because the scheduler can only see accesses it tracks, dependencies expressed
 through interior mutability on read-only accesses, global state, or other untracked